Jeimer Candelario Player Props: Nationals vs. Giants

 Jeimer Candelario At The Plate

-- Among qualifying batters in MLB play, his batting average ranks 78th, his on-base percentage ranks 67th, and he is 34th in the league in slugging.
+- Among the qualified hitters in MLB, his batting average ranks 77th, his on-base percentage ranks 66th, and he is 36th in the league in slugging.

-- Candelario has picked up a hit in 63.3% of his 90 games this year, with more than one hit in 24.4% of them.
+- Candelario has picked up a hit in 63.7% of his 91 games this season, with more than one hit in 24.2% of those games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.